-The Field curriculum is designed to allow students to demonstrate the accomplishment of advanced practice skills, knowledge, and values consistent with the mission, goals, and objectives of social work and the MSW program through effective performance in field internship.
+The Field curriculum is designed to allow students to accomplish advanced practice skills, knowledge, and values consistent with the mission, goals, and objectives of social work and the MSW program through effective performance in field internship.
 Special expectations include demonstration of leadership skills and ability for independent practice, preparation for intervention with global issues, use of current technology for practice, and successful interdisciplinary collaboration.